Springtime (Pierre Auguste Cot)

-Springtime is a mid-19th century painting by French artist Pierre Auguste Cot.
-Done in oil on canvas, the painting is currently in the collection of the Metropolitan Museum of Art.
+Le Printemps is an oil on canvas painting by French artist Pierre Auguste Cot, from 1873.
+It is held in the collection of the Metropolitan Museum of Art, in New York.

 Description

 Springtime was painted by Cot in 1873.
-The painting was first exhibited at the 1873 Paris salon, where it was well received; the work would go on to become Cot's most successful work of art, and was often copied in other mediums.
+The painting was first exhibited at the 1873 Paris salon, where it was well-received; the work would go on to become Cot's most-successful work of art, and was often copied in other mediums.
 In terms of the painting itself, Cot's work depicts a young couple locked in an embrace on a swing amid a forest or garden.
 The two are wearing classical garb, and are seemingly enthralled by each other, described by one source as "drunken with first love".